 The records filed Feb.
 10 in the abuse case don't identify any victim by name or indicate the relationship between Keith Brown and the alleged victims.

-However, Thomson said the charges involve Brown's daughters and group members Desirae, 32, Deondra, 30, and Melody, 26.
+However, Kimball Thomson, a spokesman for The 5 Browns, said the charges involve Brown's daughters and group members Desirae, 32, Deondra, 30, and Melody, 26.
 He declined to release further information on the women.

 The Associated Press does not generally identify people who say they were sexually abused, but the Brown women have chosen to be identified and are cooperating with police, Thomson said.